sravanti2300/chatbotapp/README.md

 1. Create an account in Twilio, and get the auth key for Twilio
 2. Create an account in Chatgpt, and get the auth key for Chatgpt
-3. Configure all your auth keys and db URI in.env file
+3. Configure all your auth keys and db URI in .env file
-4. Install Node and npm
+4. Install Node and NPM
 5. in the repo to install all the required libs, **run npm i**
 6. finally, to run the service, use **npm run dev**